renatus777rr/fixed-scratch-web/README.md

 2. Some sentences are missing after fixing 1. problem.
 (if you have other then open issue and then say which)
 # How to fix them
-To fix 1 problem, you need to grab render.jsx from the our repo and replace the old render.jsx with new one. the path to render.jsx is "(the source code of scratch-www)/src/lib".
+To fix 1 problem, you need to grab init.js from the our repo and replace the old init.js with new one. the path to init.js is "(the source code of scratch-www)/src/".
 Replace it.
 To fix 2 problem, you need to grab l10n.json from our repo and place it in the root of source code of scratch-www (not src/ folder) Or you can add to both folders.
 Now you can see it added.

 # Advanced, optional fixing problems.